shopkeep/deis.io/_posts/2014-08-27-howto-deploy-deis-ec2.md

     Please wait for all instances to come up as "running" before continuing.

 Once we've finished provisioning the cluster, we can now add the DNS entries.
-For Deis, it requires that you use a wildcard sumdomain for applications.
+For Deis, it requires that you use a wildcard subdomain for applications.
 When we provisioned the cluster, we were also provided with an Elastic Load Balancer which points to the three nodes in the cluster.
 Start by creating a CNAME record for the wildcard DNS: